serenading/aggregationScreening/ReadMe.md

 # Useful scripts

 `generateFeatSummary`: First script to run.
 Combines Tierpsy tables with metadata table to generate a combined *FeatureTable* used for downstream analysis.
 Subdivides table into forty-worm and five-worm datasets.
 Appends missing *food_region* features for **20200519_153722** and **20200511_162714** feature summaries.
+`getSweptStrains`: Makes a list of swept vs. non-swept strains from the imaging dataset in order to run classification separately on those.
 `plotControlPCA`: PCA and manova test on three control strains to assess the effects of experimental procedures.
 Found that strain and time in diapause have an effect; factors unlikely to have an effect include run number, (bleach prep?), camera number.
 Length of worm as a function of time showed little difference.
 `plotAllPCA`: PCA on all data using all features, coloured by worm density and strains.
 `testForFeatNormality`: test features extracted from three control strains at 5 worm density to see how normally distributed they are.
 Found that most are normal; non-Gaussian features include path curvatures, normalized body lengths, etc.